 - Extinguish - Challenge Card only.
 Teams who are wiped fail the mission and are immediately returned to orbit.

 - Famine - Challenge Card only.
 50% ammo drop rate.

-- Glass - Strikes / Story / Adventures only.
+- Glass - Cannot be used with Challenge Cards.
 50% player health/shield.
 2x player health/shield recharge rate.

 - Grounded - Players take 5x damage while airborne.

 - Iron - 2x enemy health.
 Enemies no longer stagger.

 - Match Game - Challenge Card only.
 Energy shields are highly resistant to all unmatched elemental damage.

 - Momentum - Challenge Card only.
 Automatic health/shield regeneration is disabled unless the player is moving.
 Faster health/shield regeneration while sprinting.